 5 Things Your Dog Wants To Do With You This Summer

-Here are our top 5 favorite activities for you and your dog to try together this summer.
+Here are our top 5 favorite summer activities with dogs.
 Having the right summer gear is only part of the prep when it comes to heading out on a new adventure.
 Plan to start small and be patient, pack plenty of treats (for both you and your pup), and leave behind any notions of reaching instant "pro status" – then, get ready to have a new best day ever.

-Summer is prime time to try out SUPing with your pup.
+Summer is prime time to try out Stand-Up Paddleboarding (SUP) with your pup.
 Time on the water (and inevitably in the water for some first-timers) is refreshing, and it's a must-try for all those splash-happy dogs and humans out there.

 A little research and prep goes a long way when setting your dog up for success.
 Ruffwear ambassador Maria Schultz SUPs with her two sidekicks, Kona and Riley.
 She's written a book about it – How To SUP With Your Pup – and even leads classes and clinics on it.